There’s a stigma surrounding type 2 diabetes—and some blame the disease on unhealthy lifestyle choices.

 What if you had as much control over being diagnosed with type 2 diabetes as you did wishing you’d been born with green eyes and blonde hair?
 Could type 2 diabetes be genetically determined?

-According to new research, this may be just the case.
+According to recent research, this may be just the case.